canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q2/QuestionText.md

     - a `boolean` called **isOn** that is not accessible from other classes.

 - Constructor:
-    - a `Lamp` constructor that is visible to other classes and accepts a `double` and uses it to initialize the **brightness** attribute and initializes the **isOn** attribute to true.
+    - a `Lamp` constructor that is visible to other classes, accepts a `double` and uses it to initialize the **brightness** attribute and initializes the **isOn** attribute to true.

 You need to add the following items to the class: